rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ## V - Conclusion

-During this demonstration, we examined a simplified use-case that enabled a simple and agile deployment mechanism with immutable application containers.
-The developer was able to use three simple shell commands "git commit", "make" and "eb deploy" to build a new immutable container & push to the appropriate environment.
+During this demonstration, we examined a simplified use-case that enabled an easy-to-use and agile deployment mechanism with immutable application containers.
+The developer used three simple shell commands ("git commit", "make", and "eb deploy") to build a new immutable container and to push to the appropriate environment.
 This approach dramatically reduced the likelihood of broken dependencies as application releases are progressed from developer laptop onto to staging and production.

-In **Part II** of this series we will take a peek under the covers to examine how we integrated Docker, Elastic Beanstalk and Git to enable the simple example above.
+In **Part II** of this series this series, we take a peek under the covers to examine how we integrated Docker, Elastic Beanstalk and Git to enable the simple example above.

-In **Part III**, we will make this look closer to a real production scenario by adding some additional components (and external dependencies) to the application and introduce unit tests.
+In **Part III**, we bring this closer to a real production scenario by adding some additional components (and external dependencies) to the application and introduce unit tests.

-In **Part IV**, we will show how this application can integrate into a fully automated CI/CD workflow.
+In **Part IV**, we show how this application can integrate into a fully automated CI/CD workflow.

 Thank-you for your time and attention!